 B. Families will be notified of an outstanding negative balance once the negative balance reaches $[insert amount] or [insert number of meals].
 Families will be notified by [insert the method used to notify families (e.g., automated calling system, email, letters sent home)].

-C. Reminders for payment of outstanding student meal balances will not demean or stigmatize any student participating in the school lunch program, including, but not limited to, dumping meals, withdrawing a meal that has been served, announcing or listing students’ names publicly, or affixing stickers, stamps, or pins.
+C. Reminders for payment of outstanding student meal balances will not demean or stigmatize any student participating in the school lunch program, including, but not limited to, dumping meals, withdrawing a meal that has been served, announcing or listing students’ names publicly, providing alternative meals not specifically related to dietary needs; providing nonreimbursable meals; or affixing stickers, stamps, or pins.

 IV.
 UNPAID MEAL CHARGES

 A. The charter school will make reasonable efforts to communicate with families to resolve the matter of unpaid charges.
-Where appropriate, families may be encouraged to apply for free and reduced-price meals for their children.
+Where appropriate, families may be encouraged to apply for free or reduced-price meals for their children.

 B. The charter school will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 Unpaid meal charges are designated as delinquent debt when payment is overdue, the debt is considered collectable, and efforts are being made to collect it.